Setting Up Actions

 2. Navigate to the Inbound or Outbound tab in the left-hand menu

-Each Use Case should include:
+Each Action should include:

 • Sample phrases - Suggested language for Gail to use